Jump to the content of the page

 Materials Testing

-Non-destructive and destructive materials testing examines the mechanical loading of a material up to break or up to a specific deformation.
+Non-destructive and destructive material testing/material testing examines the mechanical strength of a material until it breaks or reaches a certain deformation.
 The tests can take place under different environmental conditions.

 Through material characteristic values materials testing delivers a clear definition of the material properties, which in turn allows for the comparison between different materials.